sayan1886/blockarraygroup/docs/README.md

 Driver & Vehicle Passports
 SmartQR: Barcodes (1D/2D)

-Our approach has been to offer clear use cases for blockchain applications.
-These are qualified by the following parameters

-Strong case for Data Ownership
-Trust-less Record Keeping
-Removal of “middlemen”

 Therefore, our product listings are:
 Passports for Drivers, Vehicles and Assets
 Documents & Records: Bills of Lading, Industry Specific Documents, Legally Mandated Records